1. Blog

 4. Expressing anal glands

-If your has clogged anal glands that are impacted or inflamed, consult your veterinarian for advice on treatment and frequency of anal gland expression.
+If your dog has clogged anal glands that are impacted or inflamed, consult your veterinarian for advice on treatment and frequency of anal gland expression.
 Wilson does not recommend getting your dog’s anal sacs expressed at the groomer unless there are symptoms of scooting.
 “With the expression of the anal sac, irritation can occur as there is manual pressure involved using the fingers.”
 It’s best to leave the task in the hand of trained veterinary health professionals.

 5. Surgical debridement